MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-tagging/index.md

 # Resource naming and tagging decision guide

-Organizing cloud-based resources is a crucial task for IT, unless you only have simple deployments.
-Use naming and tagging standards to organize your resources for the following reasons:
+Organizing cloud-based resources is a crucial task for IT, unless all deployments are simple.
+For complicated or complex deployments, use naming and tagging standards to organize your resources for the following reasons:

-- **Resource management:** Your IT teams need to quickly locate resources associated with specific workloads, environments, ownership groups, or other important information.
+- **Resource management:** Your IT teams need to quickly locate resources that are associated with specific workloads, environments, ownership groups, or other important information.
 Organizing resources is critical to assigning organizational roles and access permissions for resource management.

-- **Cost management and optimization:** Making business groups aware of cloud resource consumption requires IT to understand the resources and workloads each team is using.
+- **Cost management and optimization:** Making business groups aware of the consumption of cloud resources requires IT to understand the resources and workloads that each team is using.
 The following topics are supported by cost-related tags:

   - [Cloud accounting models](../../strategy/cloud-accounting.md)
   - [ROI calculations](../../strategy/cloud-migration-business-case.md)